roundel

 Renée made her London debut in the Park Lane Group’s series “Young Artists and Twentieth Century Music”, playing Debussy, Schoenberg and a new piece written for her by Robert Saxton.
 This debut programme was to set a pattern for the recitals which followed.
 The Association with the Park Lane Group resulted in her taking part in their 25th and 50th year anniversaries.

 Renée has played throughout Britain, Europe and South Africa, giving solo recitals and also playing concerti and chamber music, recording for radio and South African television.
 She taught Piano and Music History at Homerton College and St John’s College at Cambridge University for many years and now lives in North London, teaching adults, young professional pianists and children, privately from home.
 She is married to Ehsan Lavipour and also teaches as Renée Lavipour.
 After taking a break in concert performance in order to raise her two children Daniel and Michelle, she is again giving recitals.
-Recent concerts have included several in London, Oxford, Cambridge, Harpenden and Southampton.
+Recent concerts have included several in London, Oxford, Cambridge, Harpenden and Southampton as well as a concert tour of South Africa, playing in Cape Town, Johannesburg, Pietermaritzburg and Durban.
+In 2012 Renée gave a recital as part of the 50th Anniversary celebrations of Linacre College, Oxford.